 Through the Design Challenge, The Mind Trust seeks to create the next wave of charter schools by identifying the nation’s most innovative social entrepreneurs and encouraging them to design transformational, new charter school models that have never before been tried.
 We are looking for revolutionary school models and leaders who can operate financially sustainable schools with less dependence on outside philanthropy.

-The Mind Trust will award four $250,000 grants through the Charter School Design Challenge to launch innovative, “break the mold” charter schools in Indianapolis.
+The Mind Trust has awarded two $250,000 grants through the Charter School Design Challenge to launch innovative, “break the mold” charter schools in Indianapolis.
 Supports include visits to world-class schools across the country; expert consulting on school design, school startups and management; and other consulting and research support.